jon-jacky/home/commonplace.md

 10 Mar 2020

-- *Mathematics: A Very Short Introduction* by Timothy Gowers, preface, pages 14-16, 18-24, 86-103, 118-121, 124, 132-133 (no link):
+- *Mathematics: A Very Short Introduction* by Timothy Gowers (2002), preface, pages 14-16, 18-24, 86-103, 118-121, 124, 132-133 (no link):
   "(Some readers find) the square root of minus one, the twenty-sixth dimension, and curved space (to be) disturbingly